Planning, Organizing, Directing & Controlling is the definition of Management.

 A “Trust Protector” is utilized initially in a 643 Trust arrangement, and its function operates as a unique party to this trust construction.
 It can be an entity or a natural person.
 (It can also be the trustee as long as he/she is not the settlor of the trust).

 The Trust Protector can appoint another party to be the trustee.
 However, the Trust Protector can still replace the trustee that he/she/it has appointed.

 The Trust Protector can appoint or remove any beneficiary at will.
 A Trust Protector may never be a beneficiary.

 Beneficiaries in a 643 Spendthrift Trust may be any natural person, entity or any organization named in the trust documents.

 The Trust Protector can appoint his/her successor at any time during his/her lifetime.

-The trustee may disburse funds to the beneficiaries in equal amounts, unequal amounts, or not at all – at his/her absolute discretion.
+The trustee may disburse funds to the beneficiaries in equal amounts, unequal amounts, or not at all – at his/her/its absolute discretion.

-If a Trust Protector does not appoint a successor, then the office disappears upon his/her death.
+If a Trust Protector does not appoint a successor, then the office disappears upon his/her/its dissolve or death.
 Yet, the existing appointed trustee and the beneficiaries remain the same.